Volvo XC40 interior

-That’ll help the XC40 appeal to you if you’re young and you’ll also like its soft-to-the-touch plastics and expensive looking trims.
-The only problem is the construction, which has inconsistent gaps between panels that you wouldn’t find in an Audi Q2.
+The XC40 features soft-to-the-touch plastics and expensive-looking trims.
+The only problem is the construction, which has inconsistent gaps between panels that you wouldn’t find in an Audi Q3.

 On the upside, even entry-level Volvo XC40 Momentum models get textile-vinyl (friends will assume they’re half-leather) seats and Urban Grid Aluminium trim pieces that look very nice.

-Sportier-looking R-Design models get leather-nubuck upholstery, a leather-trimmed steering wheel and gear knob, as well as aluminium inlays.
+Sportier-looking R-Design models get leather/nubuck upholstery, a leather-trimmed steering wheel and gear knob and aluminium inlays.

-Inscription models are the poshest, and come with a full leather interior and unvarnished wooden trim pieces that looks as good as anything Mercedes has to offer.
+Inscription models are the poshest, and come with a full leather interior and unvarnished wooden trim pieces that look as good as anything Mercedes has to offer.

-Entering a postcode is easily done while you’re parked – either by writing in the letters with your finger or by typing them in via the onscreen keyboard – but it’s fiddlier to do when you’re driving than it is in the BMW X1 or Audi Q2
+Entering a postcode is easily done while you’re parked – either by writing in the letters with your finger or by typing them in via the onscreen keyboard – but it’s more fiddly to do when you’re driving than it is in the BMW X1 or Audi Q3.
+Sadly wireless phone charging, Apple CarPlay and Android Auto are optional extras only.

 In fairness, the Volvo XC40 wins some points back by offering an app for your smartphone, so you can programme the sat-nav without even having to leave the house.
 You can also use it to preset the cabin temperature or open the car remotely.